 Square offer different packages tailored to your industry.
 For example, hospitality businesses can print kitchen receipts and manage reservations, going beyond purely carrying out transactions.

-The iZettle POS app has great features, but when compared to Square, Square definitely takes the lead.
+The iZettle EPOS app has great features, but when compared to Square, Square definitely takes the lead.
 The ability to gear it towards your business needs in your industry gives it more value.

 How do they compare price-wise?